GLOBAL SELLING BLOG

 Shipment consolidation:

-LTL shipments can take longer to arrive at their destination than full truckload shipments because they often have multiple stops along the way.
+The shipments are then transported to their destination.
+LTL shipments can take longer to arrive at their destination than full truckload shipments as they often have multiple stops along the way.

 Shipment delivery: